Vikaumar/Vikaumar/README.md

 </div>

-> If snake isn’t showing, let me know — we’ll set up the GitHub Action again.

 ---

-## 🤝 Let’s Build Together
+## 🤝 Let’s Build Something

-💬 Interested in collaborating on **Full-Stack + Real-time + AI**
+💬 Open to collaboration on **Full-stack + Real-time + AI projects**
-📩 Message me on LinkedIn — I reply fast.
+📩 Message me on LinkedIn

 <div align="center">

-> “Learn → Build → Break → Fix → Ship.”
+> ⭐ If you like my work, consider giving a star :)

 <br>